-Rent out your property with a Kansas (KS) Lease Agreement written according to Kansas’s landlord-tenant laws.
-The lease agreement creates a legally binding contract between you, the landlord, and your tenant(s).
+A Kansas lease agreement creates a legally binding contract between you, the landlord, and your tenant(s).
 You agree to rent out all (or a part of) your property to a tenant, and they agree to the terms and conditions you lay out in the lease agreement.

-Kansas has specific regulations for landlords and tenants entering into a lease agreement.
-Some major regulations are as follows:
+Kansas Statutes, Chapter 58, Article 25 has specific regulations for landlords and tenants entering a lease agreement.
+Some major disclosures are as follows:

-- If the rental property is unfurnished, a landlord can collect up to one month’s rent as a security deposit from the tenant.
-If it’s furnished, they can collect up to 1.5 months’ rent. (§ 58-2550)
+If the rental property is unfurnished, a landlord can collect up to one month’s rent as a security deposit from the tenant.
+They can collect up to 1.5 months’ rent if it’s furnished.

-- A landlord must return a tenant’s security deposit within thirty days of the end of the lease. (§ 58-2550)
+A landlord must return a tenant’s security deposit within 30 days of the end of the lease (§ 58-2550).